Graduate Programs

 Department of History

 Our graduate program prepares students for careers in public history with hands-on, project-based research and public engagement.
-Students can work with the Public Lands History Center that aims to use history to shed light on contemporary problems related to the management and protection of protected areas, historic places, and habitat.
+Students can work with the Public and Environmental History Center that aims to use history to shed light on contemporary problems related to the management and protection of protected areas, historic places, and habitat.

 Indigenous Studies